PCT LTD Continues to Expand by Signing Long-Term Agreement with ACE

-This press release replaces the previous news release entitled "PCT LTD Continues to Expand By Signing Agreement with SUNY Downstate Medical Center Worth over $500,000."

-Little River, South Carolina--(Newsfile Corp. - October 31, 2019) - PCT LTD (OTC Pink: PCTL), through its operating subsidiary Paradigm Convergence Technologies Corporation ("PCT Corp.") continues to provide its world class cleaning and disinfection systems to hospitals at a rapid rate.
+PCT LTD (OTC Pink: PCTL), through its operating subsidiary Paradigm Convergence Technologies Corporation ("PCT Corp."), continues to provide its world class cleaning and disinfection systems to hospitals at a rapid rate.
 A continuing flow of orders, both domestically and internationally, is expected moving forward.

 ACE Janitorial, Inc., PCT Corp's primary distributor in the northeastern United States healthcare market, inked a long-term (60-month) contract with PCT Corp. to continue providing the Annihilyzer Infection Control System, as a significant extension of services provided last year, to a major hospital in New York City.
 These services include patented RFID bottle tracking and 24-hour remote monitoring for regulatory compliance.